kimtth/pyspark-tika-text-extraction/README.md

 # Apache Tika + PySpark

- Text extraction performance tuning results for huge-amount of files.
+ Text extraction performance tuning results for a huge amount of files.
 The assessment conducted by combination with Apache Tika & PySpark & Multiprocessing.

  1. Apache Tika is a content detection and analysis framework, written in Java.